ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

     OptionFuture(value.map { x => x.map(f) })
 }
 ```
-Let's take a little time to better look at `OptionFuture` data type.
+Take a little time to better look at `OptionFuture` data type.
 First question coming to my mind is - can we make it more abstract ?
 It turns out that we can abstract over `Future` very easly.
 In terms
 of `Future` we are calling only two kinds of functions: